-They took the lift up to the crew deck, and when the door opened, Merlin saw a trail of white dust on the carpet leading in both directions around the circular corridor.
+They took the lift up to the crew deck, and when the door opened, Merlin saw a trail of white dust on the floor leading in both directions around the circular corridor.
 He hadn't really noticed it during their initial inspection of the vessel on the lot, but now that he owned it, the dust, powder and bits of trash on the floor seemed to stand out more.
-Although the vessel was only a year old, the blue-grey carpet was worn and the light grey walls were smudged.
+Although the vessel was only a year old, the blue-gray flooring was worn and the light gray walls were smudged.
 Fortunately, all the overhead light panels worked, illuminating the passageway in a soft white glow.

 Across from the lift was a simple sign affixed to the wall bearing the likeness of an old sailing ship's wheel with an arrow below it indicating the direction toward the bridge.
 They stepped out of the lift and the panel closed behind them.
 As with the lift door on the level below, this one was red, but the thick white arrow was double-headed, indicating that there were levels above and below it from this location.

 "Have you picked out your cabin?"
 Merlin asked, turning to follow the bridge arrow sign.

 The cougar sniffled, pulled out his handkerchief, blew his nose and then shook his head.
 "Notchet," he answered.

 "In that case, I'm going to take the one next to the captain's office room.
 It's closest to the bridge."